+Attendance Policy:

-Attendance Policy: See Common Course Syllabus above.
-Since this course is a virtual classroom, attendance will be taken per the following:
+See Common Course Syllabus section.
+Since this course is a virtual classroom, attendance will be taken according to the following:

-- Participating in class discussion by posting to the discussion board. - Submitting chapter quizzes on or before the noon due dates.
+- Participating in class discussion by posting to the discussion board. - Submitting chapter quizzes on or before the noon due dates. - Submitting Inquizitive assignments

-Note: Simply logging into the course or logging into the course and/or sending an e-mail is NOT considered attendance for this course.
+Note: Simply logging into the course or logging into the course and sending an e-mail is NOT considered attendance for this course.
 You MUST participate in the course by submitting work during any given week to be considered "in attendance".